 And how about that cushion? woot!
 Not too shabby, I say.
 I wanted to create the corners around those arms to hold the mattress in place.
 Notice how I used the rest of the legs I chopped.
 I told ya I would use them! tee hee.

 Call me crazy, but I even decided to whip up a few pillows to place on my bench.
-You can find the clipart I used for free at The Graphics Fairy here and here.
-She has oodles of freebies for you.
 Which pillow is your favorite?
 The vintage feed sack grain pillow or the ticking with the laurel wreath and bee?

 I adore them both and they helped make my French Provincial headboard bench more fun, don’t you think?

-Do pin and share my French Provincial headboard bench.
+What is more, pin and share my French Provincial headboard bench to inspire others.
 My goal is to inspire others to give DIY a try and it shows me love when you share.
 Thank you!

 UP NEXT